Top weather forecaster retires amid controversy

 Jack Hayes, who led the National Weather Service (NWS) for nearly five years, stepped down on Friday.
 In a note to staff, Hayes said the choice to leave was difficult but something he had been planning for some time.

-Neither Hayes nor a statement from NOAA announcing his replacement mentioned the controversy.
-Laura Furgione, a weather service veteran and senior executive, will replace Hayes on an acting basis, NOAA said.
+Neither Hayes nor a statement from NOAA announcing his replacement mentioned the weather service controversy.

-Government investigators found weather service employees had moved around millions of dollars from budgeted programs to cover expenses and shortfalls in other areas of the agency without notifying Congress, according to a memo from the Commerce Department, which oversees NOAA and the weather agency.

 MONEY SENT AROUND THE NATION

-U.S. Senate Commerce Committee member Olympia Snowe has said in a statement that senior NWS financial management misdirected millions of dollars from certain accounts to 122 weather offices nationwide.
+U.S. Representative Olympia Snowe has said in a statement that senior NWS financial management misdirected millions of dollars from certain accounts to 122 weather offices nationwide.

 NOAA has asked Congress to reprogram, or redirect, the funds in the budget so they can be used for local weather warnings and forecasts as well as to upgrade a radar system used to detect storms, the memo said.